OkhammahkO/oz-poll/README.md

 HACS is also the best way to install and manage another requirement for this project - The custom [Button card](https://github.com/custom-cards/button-card)  is the backbone of the Lovelace "card" for this project (image above).
 Button Card is really cool of itself too so this is really nice to have anyway.
 It's only required for the "card visual", not the actual sensor data.

+Now for actual installation.
 Follow any prompts and associated documentation as required.
 Some steps require restarts.
 If you get stuck anywhere try a restart.

 1. Install [HACS](https://hacs.xyz/)
 2. Install [Button card](https://github.com/custom-cards/button-card) (Using HACS installation method is recommended)
-3. Install this custom component using HACS (current uses custom repository method).
+3. Install this custom component using HACS (currently uses "custom repository" method).
 HACS > Integrations > Top right three dots > Custom Repositories: Repository = https://github.com/OkhammahkO/oz-poll, Category = Integration
-4. Configure the sensor (below).
-After this stop and check your sensor is working ok.
+4. Then configure the sensor (below).
+After this stop and check your sensor is working ok (showing up in HA).
 You'll see most of the data is currently stored in the attributes of the sensor (state contains current allergen level).
 5. Set up the Lovelace card.
 XXXXXXXXXXX.
 6. Build yourself some automations and alerts!